Democratic Hawaii Rep. Gabbard running for president in 2020

 - US orders refuges to staff for hunters despite shutdown VIEW

+Gabbard’s run would not be without controversy.
+In 2016, she alarmed fellow Democrats when she met with Donald Trump during his transition to president and later when she took a secret trip to Syria and met with President Bashar Assad, who has been accused of war crimes and genocide.
+She questioned whether he was responsible for a chemical attack on civilians that killed dozens and led the U.S. to attack a Syrian air base.

+She said she doesn’t regret the trip and considers it important to meet with adversaries if “you are serious about pursuing peace.”
+She also noted that the 2003 invasion of Iraq was based on faulty intelligence and said that she wanted to understand the evidence of the Syria attack.

-Gabbard was one of the most prominent lawmakers to back Bernie Sanders over Hillary Clinton in the 2016 Democratic primary.
+Gabbard was one of the most prominent lawmakers to back Sanders over Hillary Clinton in the 2016 Democratic presidential primary.
+Her endorsement came in dramatic fashion, with her resigning as a vice chairwoman of the Democratic National Committee to express her support.

+Asked last year whether she would still consider running if Sanders ran, Gabbard said Sanders is a friend and she didn’t know what his plans were.

+“I’m thinking through how I can best be of service and I’ll make my decision based on that,” she said.